Ananda Coomaraswamy: Perennial philosophy

 He was described by Heinrich Zimmer as "That noble scholar upon whose shoulders we are still standing."
 While serving as a curator to the Boston Museum of Fine Arts in the latter part of his life, he devoted his work to the explication of traditional metaphysics and symbolism.
 His writings of this period are filled with references to Plato, Plotinus, Clement, Philo, Augustine, Aquinas, Shankara, Eckhart, Rumi and other mystics.
 When asked how he defined himself foremost, Coomaraswamy said he was a "metaphysician", referring to the concept of perennial philosophy, or sophia perennis.

 Along with René Guénon and Frithjof Schuon, Coomaraswamy is regarded as one of the three founders of Perennialism, also called the Traditionalist School.
 Several articles by Coomaraswamy on the subject of Hinduism and the perennial philosophy were published posthumously in the quarterly journal Studies in Comparative Religion alongside articles by Schuon and Guénon among others.

 Although he agrees with Guénon on the universal principles, Coomaraswamy's works are very different in form.
 By vocation, he was a scholar who dedicated the last decades of his life to "searching the Scriptures".
 He offers a perspective on the tradition that complements Guénon's.
 He was extremely perceptive regarding aesthetics and wrote dozens of articles on traditional arts and mythology.
 His works are also finely balanced intellectually.
 Although born in the Hindu tradition, he had a deep knowledge of the Western tradition as well as a great expertise in, and love for, Greek metaphysics, especially that of Plotinus, the founder of Neoplatonism.

 Coomaraswamy built a bridge between East and West that was designed to be two-way: among other things, his metaphysical writings aimed at demonstrating the unity of the Vedanta and Platonism.
 His works also sought to rehabilitate original Buddhism, as he believed that the distance (i.e. differences) between Buddhism and Hinduism was artificially created by Western Indologists.
 In his book, Hinduism and Buddhism, he wrote:

 Works

 For a complete bibliography, see James S. Crouch, A Bibliography of Ananda Kentish Coomarswamy.
-Indira Gandhi, National Center for the Arts, Manohar, New Delhi, (2002).
+Indira Gandhi National Center for the Arts, Manohar, New Delhi, (2002).

+Corrigenda to the above volume see at Corrigenda to A Bibliography of Ananda Kentish Coomaraswamy.

+Extensive bibliography was also compiled by the author's son:

+Ananda Kentish Coomaraswamy: A Working Bibliography, compiled by Dr. Rama P. Coomaraswamy (New Delhi: Lalit Kala Academi, n.d.)